9 Best Renters Insurance Companies in New Jersey of 2026

 Allstate: Best for Renters With In-Home Employees

-Allstate's renters insurance is a comprehensive coverage plan provider in New Jersey that caters to all kinds of budgets.
-They offer an array of packages, including Basic, Preferred, Plus, and Elite, from which renters can choose based on their specific needs.
+Allstate's renters insurance is a comprehensive coverage plan provider in New Jersey that caters to all budgets.
+They offer various packages, including Basic, Preferred, Plus, and Elite, from which renters can choose based on their needs.
 These plans guarantee remarkable liability coverage, ensuring protection from potential property damage and legal expenses.
 The service also includes coverage for fire, theft, vandalism, plumbing issues like water damage, and more.

 Notably, Allstate has several discounts and benefits for customers in New Jersey.
 You can save substantially when you bundle policies, install safety devices like smoke alarms or deadbolts, or through state government discounts.
 Additionally, existing Allstate policyholders and loyal customers can enjoy loyalty and bundling discounts.
 Basic Renters insurance policies from Allstate in NJ cost about $16 per month on average, making them affordable and beneficial.

-Bundling renters insurance with auto insurance is a smart move for those who want to save more.
-Allstate makes it easy to bundle policies, and policyholders can benefit from some special bundling discounts.
-Bundling both policies may further qualify customers for additional discounts or benefits like specialized roadside assistance packages or accident forgiveness programs.
-By bundling your policies with Allstate, you can ensure you have optimal coverage that doesn't break the bank.
+Bundling renters insurance with auto insurance is smart for those who want to save more.
+Allstate makes it easy to bundle policies, and policyholders can benefit from special bundling discounts.
+Bundling both policies may qualify customers for additional discounts or benefits like specialized roadside assistance packages or accident forgiveness programs.
+By bundling your policies with Allstate, you can ensure optimal coverage that doesn't break the bank.

 Allstate Renters Insurance Discounts